JPHardy/grafana-automation/1_Journey/proof_of_concept.md

 prompt:
-- objective: Proof of concept
+- objective: Proof of concept of install grafana in codespaces using a json datasource
+- keyresults: Use the existing files
 - Format: Create a summary
 - Format: Use emojis
 - Format: one-line comment